The-Academic-Observatory/observatory-platform/docs/telescopes/jstor.md

 To get access to the analytics data a publisher needs to grant access to e.g. a Gmail account.
 This account can then be used to login and set-up the scheduled reports (see below).

-The corresponding table created in BigQuery is `jstor.jstorYYYYMMDD`.
+The corresponding tables created in BigQuery are `jstor_countryYYYYMMDD` and `jstor_institutionYYYYMMDD`.

 | Summary                 |        |
 |-------------------------|--------|